tlentz/template-elm-chrome-extension/README.md

 # template-elm-chrome-extension

-A template to create Google Chrome Extensions with Elm and Webpack as the module-bundler
+A template repository for building a chrome extension with webpack and elm.

 ## Technologies